almachelouche/middleman/content/email/PH/repurchase/007/all.md

 [[module]]
 path='email_modules/preheader'
-color='''nothing'''

 	preheader = '''Hurry in before Dec 31.
 This deal can't last.
 Say YES to a new Ford.
 We just wanted to say 'thank you!' for being a Ford owner.'''

 [[module]] #Header Logo
 path='email_modules/header/logo'